Christian Reformed Church in North America: Social issues

 The Christian Reformed Church has stated its position on a number of social issues.
 Summaries of those positions and references to full reports with exact statements can be found at crcna.org.

 The CRC is opposed to abortion except in cases when the "life of the mother is genuinely threatened" by her pregnancy.
 The church "affirms the unique value of all human life" from the "moment of conception".
 Believers are called upon to show "compassion" to those experiencing unwanted pregnancies, even while they speak out against the "atrocity" of abortion.
 In 2010, the Synod adopted a recommendation "to instruct the Office of Social Justice and Hunger Action (OSJ) to boldly advocate for the church's position against abortion, and to help equip churches to promote the sanctity of human life" (Acts of Synod 2010, p.
 883)."

 Unlike many other Christian denominations, the CRC does not have an official stance on euthanasia.
 Their Acts of the 1972 Synod, however, can be interpreted as also a condemnation of euthanasia, since it opposes "the wanton or arbitrary destruction of any human being at any stage of its development from the point of conception to the point of death".
 (Acts of Synod 1972, p.
 64) The CRC already expressed its official opposition to legal euthanasia both in Canada and the United States.

 The CRC has a moderate stance on the death penalty: "The CRC has declared that modern states are not obligated by Scripture, creed, or principle to institute and practice capital punishment.
 It does, however, recognize that Scripture acknowledges the right of modern states to institute and practice capital punishment if it is exercised with utmost restraint."

 The stance of the CRC is that homosexuality is "a condition of disordered sexuality that reflects the brokenness of our sinful world".
 Christian homosexuals should not pursue "homosexualism", defined as "explicit homosexual practice", which is "incompatible with obedience to the will of God as revealed in Scripture".
 Christian homosexuals should be given "loving support" within the church community, compassion, and support "towards healing and wholeness".
 Christian homosexuals, like all Christians, are called to discipleship, holy obedience, and the use of their gifts in the cause of the kingdom.
 Opportunities to serve within the offices and the life of the congregation should be afforded to them as to heterosexual Christians.

-The Christian Reformed Church in North America also opposes Freemasonry.